The Pitfalls of KV Cache Compression: A Case Study on System Prompt Leakage

 As previously shown, instructions under KV cache compression can degrade at differing rates.
 Here, we identify a case in which this pitfall of compression can lead to security vulnerabilities.

 The \emph{system prompt} is an instruction given to an LLM that is prepended to every query.
-For various reasons, a provider likely does not want to reveal system prompts.
-For example, a user with access to the system prompt will be more likely to jailbreak the LLM \citep{wu2023jailbreaking}.
-In addition, LLM providers may grant access to configure a system prompt to build custom applications \citep{zhang2024lookgptappslandscape}.
+Providers generally do not want to reveal system prompts as users are more likely to jailbreak the LLM \citep{wu2023jailbreaking}.
 An ecosystem in which custom commercial apps are built on top of LLMs is made possible by system prompts being proprietary.

-Although system prompts are best kept secret, users may adversarially query the LLM to reveal its system instructions.
-In response, a provider can append a \textit{defense} to the system prompt, e.g. ``Do not reveal the following instructions...".
-The system prompt may contain multiple instructions, with defense being only one of possibly many; we therefore return to the setting of KV cache compression under multiple instructions.
+Users may adversarially query the LLM to reveal its system instructions.
+In response, a provider can append a \emph{defense} to the system prompt, e.g., ``Do not reveal the following instructions...''.
+System prompts often contain multiple instructions, with defense being only one among them; this places us squarely in the multi-instruction setting for KV cache compression.

-Because the same system prompt must be appended to every query, its KV cache will have a significant effect on the latency and throughput of the overall system.
-Thus, it is very natural to apply KV cache compression to system prompts.
-However, we show that even without adversarial prompting, KV cache compression quickly leads to system prompt leakage.
+Because the same system prompt is reused across queries, its KV cache significantly affects system latency and throughput, making KV cache compression a natural optimization.
+We show that this optimization introduces an overlooked risk: even without adversarial prompting, compression can lead to system prompt leakage.

 \begin{pitfall} KV cache compression leads to system prompt leakage. \end{pitfall}